President David Munson’s 2023 commencement address

 Good morning, Tigers!

-Today, we have more than 4,300 students — at all degree levels — earning diplomas this spring.
+Today, we have more than 4,800 students — at all degree levels — earning diplomas within this academic year.
 This includes our students at our campuses located in China, Croatia, Dubai, and Kosovo.
 We are truly a global university.

 This is an extraordinary time for RIT with our amazing community of creators and innovators.
 Many of you are blessed today to turn multiple job offers into your No. 1 choices.
 These range from brand-name companies to entrepreneurial start-up firms.
-Some of you will move on to seek advanced degrees either from RIT or other prominent universities.
-While others will go on to serve in the military or service organizations like the Peace Corps.
-We also have a trio of trailblazing students who came to RIT from our partner charter school — Rochester Prep High School — and who will be the first to graduate with RIT degrees.
+Some of you will move on to seek advanced degrees either from RIT or other prominent universities, while others will go on to serve in the military or service organizations like the Peace Corps.
 Each graduate in this audience has an amazing story behind their journey, culminating in this moment.

 Let’s talk about serving the greater good … because from my vantage point, the world needs more RIT Tigers!
-It is my hope, that you wake up tomorrow not solely focused on how to earn a living.
+Success is not measured by material wealth or prestige.
+It is my hope that you wake up tomorrow not solely focused on how to earn a living.
 Rather, that you go out and do your best to enrich the world.
-Indeed, RIT alumni — now 140,000 strong with you included — are emblematic of goodness.
+Indeed, RIT alumni — now more than 145,000 strong with you included — are emblematic of goodness.

 In the RIT context, “innovation” is about leveraging our strengths in technology, the arts, and design — the core of our university — to produce graduates in every discipline capable of practicing transformative innovation that serves the greater good.

 Today’s world needs people who know how to create and innovate, analyze and implement, collaborate and lead.
 We represent creativity and innovation in all fields, with a strong culture of making.
 We make things that never existed before, whether those things are physical objects, digital media, new processes, or breakthrough concepts or ideas.
 And, we put those things into use.
 That's innovation!